developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ###Methods and Properties
 Barcode respective APIs will only work if the underlying layers supports it.
 For further details, refer EMDK documentation.

-###Limitation of Scanner and Barcode API
+###Scanner and Barcode Limitations

 The RE 2.x Scanner API and the EB 1.x Barcode API should not be used simultaneously in any Enterprise Browser application; only one or the other should be used.

-###Limitation of decodeSound property on Android Platform
+###DecodeSound Limitation
-If decodeSound property contains '.wav'/'.ogg' filename same as system filename, then the system '.wav'/'.ogg' file will be selected for playing when a scanned barcode is successfully decoded.
+If decodeSound property contains '.wav'/'.ogg' filename same as system filename, the system '.wav'/'.ogg' file is selected for playing when a scanned barcode is successfully decoded.

-###Limitation of custom decode sound properties on Android Platform
+###Custom Sound Limitation
-On some Android devices, only the first set values of custom decode sound properties (i.e. decodeVolume, decodeFrequency and decodeDuration) will take effect even after setting multiple times with different values.
-User need to restart the Enterprise Browser application to apply the different values for custom decode sound properties.
+On some Android devices, only the first set values of custom decode sound properties (i.e. decodeVolume, decodeFrequency and decodeDuration) take effect, even after setting multiple times with different values.
+The Enterprise Browser application must be restarted to apply the different values for custom decode sound properties.

 ###Omnii XT15
 On the Zebra Omnii XT15 device running Windows Mobile/CE, the decode success and failure sounds are not audible unless the decode sound is configured manually in the `Config.xml` file.
 To configure this setting, see the [&lt;ScanDecodeWav&gt; parameter](../../guide/configreference/#scandecodewav) in the Config.xml Reference Guide.

 ###Bluetooth Scanner Overview

-Once associated with the Device a Bluetooth Scanner will remain associated even after losing the BT connection.
-In order to associate a different Bluetooth scanner with the device it is necessary to scan the 'unpairing' barcode and then invoke the 'disabled' method followed by the 'enabled' method, this will allow you to scan the BT association barcode with a different scanner.
-You can override this default behavior using the disconnectBtOnDisable property.
+Once a Bluetooth scanner is associated with a device, it remains associated even after losing the BT connection.
+To associate a different Bluetooth scanner with the device, it is necessary to scan the 'unpairing' barcode and invoke the 'disabled' method followed by the 'enabled' method.
+This allows scanning of the BT association barcode to associate with a different scanner.
+Override this default behavior using the `disconnectBtOnDisable` property.

-The following messages will be received from the Bluetooth Scanner in the BluetoothStatus event:

-**'BTScanAssociationBarcode'**
+The `BluetoothStatus` event provides the following Bluetooth scanner messages:

-Means the device is ready to be associated with a BT scanner.
-You must scan the association barcode.
-It is only necessary to scan the association barcode when you first associate a scanner with the device, this pairing will be remembered until you scan the unpairing barcode.
+* **BTScanAssociationBarcode -** The device is ready to be associated with a Bluetooth scanner.
+To perform a first-time association, use the scanner to scan the association barcode.
+This pairing is remembered until the unpairing barcode is scanned.

-**'BluetoothConnected'**

-The remote scanner has successfully connected to the device.
+* **BluetoothConnected -** The remote scanner has successfully connected to the device.

-**'BluetoothDisconnected'**

-The remote scanner has become disconnected from the device, this may be due to loss of battery, being out of range or scanning the 'unpairing' barcode.
-The scanner will attempt to reconnect automatically for a period of time once it regains power or goes out of range, if it fails to reconnect after the specified timeout the reconnect button on the device should be pushed.
-Once the unpairing barcode is scanned it is necessary to disable the scanner and then re-enable it before another scanner can be associated.
+* **BluetoothDisconnected -** The remote scanner is disconnected from the device.
+This can be due to a dead battery, being out of range, or scanning the unpairing barcode.
+The scanner automatically attempts to reconnect for a period of time once it regains power or signal.
+Press the "reconnect" button if it fails to reconnect automatically.
+Once the unpairing barcode is scanned, it is necessary to disable and re-enable the scanner before another scanner can be associated.

-###Bluetooth Scanner Support On Android Devices
+###Bluetooth Scanners On Android

 Enterprise Browser does not support Bluetooth scanners on the Zebra TC70 GA1 device.